 PGES Point of Contact

-Karen Hammons received her BA in elementary and special education in 1997, her MA in school administration in 2003, her Rank I and Instructional Supervisor certification in 2010, her Superintendent certification in 2012, and is currently working on her doctorate in educational leadership (cohort II).
-She will complete the program in the winter of 2014.
+Karen Hammons received her BA in Elementary and Special Education in 1997, her MA in School Administration in 2003, her Rank I and Instructional Supervisor certification in 2010, her Superintendent certification in 2012, and her Doctorate of Education Administration in 2017.
 All of her coursework was completed at Morehead State University.

-Karen Hammons' professional vita includes teaching special education, kindergarten through fourth grade students, serving as the assistant principal of Bath County Middle School, and currently serves as the instructional supervisor for the Bath County School district.
-Thirteen of her fourteen years in the education profession have been in Bath County.
+Karen Hammons' professional vita includes teaching special education, kindergarten through fourth grade students, serving as the assistant principal of Bath County Middle School, and currently serves as the District Assessment Coordinator and Instructional Supervisor for the Bath County School district.
+Nineteen of her twenty years in the education profession have been in Bath County.
 Additionally, Karen has presented at the local, state, and national levels, and enjoys being a part of professional organizations.
 She is currently a member of KASA, ASCD, KAAC, Phi Kappa Phi, Delta Kappa Gamma, and KEA.

-To give every student, every day, the promise of possibility... the words of the Bath County mission statement are powerful, and ones that Karen Hammons seeks to fulfill in her daily interactions with all stakeholder groups.
+To give every student, every day, the promise of possibility... the words in this statement are powerful, and ones that Karen Hammons seeks to fulfill in her daily interactions with all stakeholder groups.
 To her, there is no better profession than one that allows her to be a substantial part of the growth and development of a child into a confident, successful, youth who is prepared to interact with an expansive global community.

 "There is no better reward than watching students walk across the stage at graduation.
 It's not the end, but rather the beginning of a lifelong journey.
 My sincere hope is that through my words and actions, I have inspired students to set goals, work hard to accomplish them, and challenge themselves to be an inspiration to others."